 I’ve been blogging about foreign languages for 2 years, teaching languages for over 12, and learning languages myself for 15.
-Through this article, you will discover top 5 reasons why People Fail To Learn A Language, Language learning failure and also some suggestion and solution to the problems!
-A guide on how to learn any language will be followed in near future.
+Through this article, you will discover the top 5 reasons why People Fail To Learn A Language, Reasons for Language learning failure and also some suggestion and solution to the problems!

 Everyone wants to keep up with the accelerating trend of globalization and learning a foreign language is one way to achieve that.
 However, it is one thing to have a dream about speaking another language, but an entirely different thing to actually learn how to speak that language.